 On March 14, 2007, PwC stated to the Company that it was declining to stand for re-election as the Company's independent registered public accounting firm.
 PwC's reports on the Company's financial statements for the years ended December 31, 2006 and 2005 did not contain adverse opinions or disclaimers of opinion, nor were such reports qualified or modified as to uncertainty, audit scope or accounting principle.
 PwC's decision to not stand for re-election was made unilaterally by PwC.
-During the years ended December 31, 2006 and 2005 and through March 14, 2007, there have been no disagreements with PwC on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure which disagreements, if not resolved to the satisfaction of PwC, would have caused it to make a reference to the subject matter of the disagreements in its reports on the Company's financial statements for such years.
-During the years ended December 31, 2006 and 2005 and through March 14, 2007, there were no "reportable events," as described in Item 304(a)(1)(v) of Regulation S-K.
+During the years ended December 31, 2006 and 2005 and through March 14, 2007, there were no disagreements with PwC on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure which disagreements, if not resolved to the satisfaction of PwC, would have caused it to make a reference to the subject matter of the disagreements in its reports on the Company's financial statements for such years.
+During the years ended December 31, 2006 and 2005 and through March 14, 2007, there were no "reportable events," as described in Item 304(a) (1)(v) of Regulation S-K. On March 19, 2007, the Company disclosed that PwC had declined to stand for re-election as the Company's independent accounting firm by filing a Current Report on Form 8-K with the Securities and Exchange Commission.
+The Company provided PwC with a copy of such Current Report and requested that PwC furnish a letter addressed to the Securities and Exchange Commission stating whether or not PwC agreed with such information and disclosures.
+PwC furnished a letter addressed to the Securities and Exchange Commission dated March 19, 2007 stating that it agreed with the statements concerning PwC made in such Current Report.

-On March 30, 2007, the Company engaged Grant Thornton LLP (the "New Auditors") as the independent public accounting firm to audit the Company's financial statements for the year ending December 31, 2007.
-Prior to such engagement, neither the Company, nor anyone acting on the Company's behalf, consulted with the New Auditors with respect to any matters concerning the application of accounting principles to a specific transaction, either completed or proposed or the type of audit opinion that might be rendered on the Company's financial statements.
-Representatives of the New Auditors are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they so choose.
+On March 30, 2007, GT was engaged to become our independent accountants for 2007.
+Prior to such engagement, neither the Company, nor anyone acting on the Company's behalf, consulted with GT with respect to any matters concerning the application of accounting principles to a specific transaction, either completed or proposed or the type of audit opinion that might be rendered on the Company's financial statements.
+On April 2, 2007, the Company disclosed the engagement of GT as our independent accountants for 2007 by filing a Current Report on Form 8-K with the Securities and Exchange Commission.
+The Company provided GT with a copy of such Current Report, which included the information and disclosures contained in this paragraph, and gave GT an opportunity to prepare a letter addressed to the Securities and Exchange Commission containing new information, clarifications or an expression that GT did not agree with such information or disclosures.
+GT indicated to the Company that such a letter is unnecessary and will not be prepared as GT did not have any new information or clarifications concerning, and GT agreed with, such information and disclosures.

+The Audit Committee has selected GT to continue to serve as our independent accountants for 2008.
+Representatives of GT will be present at the Annual Meeting and will have an opportunity to make a statement if they so choose.
 They will also be available to respond to appropriate questions at such time.